powwwy/Study-Hub/README.md

 Open phpMyAdmin or any other MySQL management tool.

-Create a new database named Study-Hub.
+Create a new database named "study_hub".

 Import the provided Study-Hub.sql file to create the necessary tables and populate them with sample data.